The 3 Most Common Ford 3.0 EcoBoost Engine Problems

 Anyways, the problem originates with the oil pan RTV seal.
 It was a really poor design by Ford.
 A plastic oil pan bolting up to an aluminum block is a recipe for failures.
 In August 2019, Ford re-designed the oil pan with a press-in-place gasket.
 This seems to hopefully be a long-term fix for the oil pan leaks.

-Twin Turbo V6 Oil Pan Leak Symptoms
+Oil Pan Leak Symptoms

-A few symptoms of oil pan leaks on the 3.0 twin turbo EcoBoost include:
+Symptoms of oil pan leaks on the 3.0 twin turbo EcoBoost include:

 - Visible leak